"ELECTRIFYING & UNFORGETTABLE."

 Reneé and Henry Segerstrom Concert Hall

 Saint-Saëns: Concerto No. 2 in G Minor

 "Vijay Venkatesh is blessed with it all: transcendent technique, unbridled passion, and irresistible charisma.
 He breathes with an oxygen of imagination."

 - Washington Post

 Venkatesh has rapidly established a major international reputation as top prizewinner in the San Jose, Seattle, Zimmerli, World Piano, and Waring International Piano Competitions.
-Recent and upcoming concerto highlights include performances with Seattle Symphony, Vienna Symphony, Sarasota Orchestra, Roanoke Symphony, Pasadena Symphony, Redlands Symphony, USC Thornton Symphony, and more.
+Recent and upcoming concerto highlights include performances with Columbus Symphony, Seattle Symphony, Vienna Symphony, Sarasota Orchestra, Roanoke Symphony, Pasadena Symphony, Redlands Symphony, USC Thornton Symphony, and more.
 He has performed as soloist with such celebrated conductors as Jeffrey Kahane, Ludovic Morlot, and David Lockington, to name a few.

 "Venkatesh exudes a musical confidence, as his reading of the concerto was far more languid, more lyrical and more nuanced than the standard performance.
 His sense of color, of dynamics and of phrasing all revealed lyricism in areas that many play as barren passagework.
 With both an endearing stage presence (could we be thinking Van Cliburn here?) and a personal voice, Venkatesh seems destined to make a musical impact on bigger stages.”

 (Lucas Richman, Variations | Albany Records)